MITEL-UNIUD/SlideJ/README.md

 ## Synopsis

 SlideJ is an ImageJ plugin for processing **digital slides** (also known as virtual slides, WSI, etc).
+SlideJ is an ImageJ plugin for processing digital slides (also known as virtual slides, WSI, etc).
+SlideJ has been tested  on slides in the following formats: Aperio .SVS, Leica .SCN, Hamamatsu .NDPI, Mirax, Generic tiled TIFF and regular TIFF.
 It works by splitting the slide in square tiles and iterating a user-configurable macro on each of them.

-## Code Example

 SlideJ can be called directly from the ImageJ user interface, but as many other plugins, also from another macro.
 At launch, a modal dialog is shown to configure the main execution parameters.